 About

-Kate Medley (she/her) is a visual journalist based in North Carolina, whose work focuses on the American South through documentary photography and environmental portraiture.
-Her images explore issues of social justice and shifting politics in region.
-She is the author of THANK YOU PLEASE COME AGAIN, a photo book that explores gas stations and convenience stores as unexpected hubs of community, culture, and connection in the South.
-The book was a finalist for the James Beard Award and named a Best Book of the Year 2024 by NPR.
-It also received a Mississippi Institute of Arts & Letters Prize.
+Kate is the author of THANK YOU PLEASE COME AGAIN, a photo book that explores gas stations and convenience stores as unexpected hubs of community, culture, and connection in the South.
+The book was honored by the James Beard Foundation, named a Best Book of the Year 2024 by NPR, and received the 2024 Mississippi Institute of Arts & Letters Prize.

 More information is available at medley-media.com.